Chair: Matthew Huss

 Minor in Behavioral and Cognitive Neuropsychology

-Students who think they may teach Social Science in secondary schools must consult with the Education Department, with the Psychology Department, and with the appropriate agency in the state in which they intend to teach.
+Students who think they may teach Social Science in secondary schools must consult with the Education Department, with the Psychological Science Department, and with the appropriate agency in the state in which they intend to teach.

 Certificate Programs in the College of Professional Studies